kiranma72/abdm-docs/content/basics/integrators_overview.md

+---
+title: "Choose the right integration"
+date: 2022-05-07T18:00:04+05:30
+draft: false
+---

+## Signing up for the ABDM Sandbox
+Here is the process flow for the same

 ABDM allows various types of entities to integrate with their APIs.
 Please choose the approprate type that fits your application from the choices below.

 1. HMIS / LMIS systems -- Anyone providing a healthcare software to hospitals, labs, clinics, etc should start here